 Organisation for Economic Co-operation and Development (OECD).
-Australian membership of the OECD since 1970 has involved participation in the work of the Water Management Sector Group.
+Australian membership of the OECD since 1970 has involved participation in the work of the Water Management Group.
 The group is composed of senior government officials responsible in their own country for the management of water and is responsible to the Environment Committee.
-It has the role of investigating and rationalising problems which are the subject of international concern and providing for strategies-economic, legal and technical-which might resolve them.
+It has the role of investigating and rationalising problems which are the subject of international concern and developing stategies-economic, legal and technical-which might resolve them.

 United Nations Educational, Scientific and Cultural Organization (UNESCO).
-The International Hydrological Decade (1965-1974) has been a period in which participating countries, including Australia, have implemented an international program designed to advance the science and practice of hydrology.
+The International Hydrological Decade (IHD) (1965-1974) was a period in which participating countries, including Australia, implemented an international program designed to advance the science and practice of hydrology.
 More research and improvement of basic data acquisition has been encouraged as well as education and training, exchange of information and regional and global co-operation.
-Australia has been one of the 21 countries (later increased to 30) represented on the Co-ordinating Council for most of its annual sessions.
-The Australian UNESCO Committee for the International Hydrological Decade collaborated with Australian and State Government agencies, universities and other institutions concerned with hydrology on activities relevant to the IHD program.
-International seminars on hydrologic forecasting and on drought were conducted and a publication issued on Australian Activities in Hydrology.
-An international program in hydrology (IHP) will continue after the conclusion of the IHD.
-Intergovernmental Mid-Decade and End of Decade Conferences on the practical and scientific results were held at Paris in 1969 and in 1974, the latter co-inciding with the Tercentenary of hydrology celebration.
-The UNESCO publication Nature and Resources acts as a bi-monthly bulletin of the IHD and IHP.
+The Australian UNESCO Committee for the International Hydrological Decade collaborated with Commonwealth and State Government agencies, universities and other institutions concerned with hydrology on activities relevant to the IHD program.
+An international program in hydrology (IHP) has been commenced following the conclusion of the IHD.
+An Australian UNESCO Committee for the IHP (AUCIHP) has been formed to co-ordinate Australian input to the IHP.

 World Meteorological Organization (WMO).
 Information on hydrology and meteorology is vital for water resources activities.
-WMO which has, inter alia, a Commission on Hydrology (formerly hydrometeorology) has recently strengthened its role in operational hydrology and its contact association with hydrological services.
-There is an Advisory Committee on Operational Hydrology on which Australia is represented indirectly through the WMO Regional Association V. WMO has made a notable contribution to the IHD program with its published reports on about twenty WMO/ IHD projects and will participate in the IHP.
+WMO which has, inter alia, a Commission on Hydrology has recently strengthened its role in operational hydrology and its contact association with hydrological services.
+There is an advisory Committee on Operational Hydrology on which Australia is represented on behalf of the WMO Regional Association V. WMO has made a notable contribution to the IHD program with its published reports on about twenty WMO/IHD projects and will participate in the IHP.
 The Director of Meteorology is the permanent Australian representative on the WMO which meets every four years in congress.
-In Australia, hydrological activities and meteorological activities relative to water resources are co-ordinated by the Australian Water Resources Council.
+In Australia, hydrological activities and meteorological activities relative to water resources are co-ordinated by the Australian Water Resources Council, and the Secretary of the AWRC is the nominated hydrological advisor to the permanent representative.

 Economic and Social Commission for Asia and the Pacific (ESCAP).
-ESCAP (formerly ECAFE) is one of four regional economic commissions set up by the United Nations under the Economic and Social Council in 1947.
-The Commission through what is now called the Natural Resources Division of the ESCAP Secretariat has established a regular Regional Conference on Water Resources Development (now held every two years) which reviews and reports to the commission on a program of activities, largely of a technical nature but also including water policy issues.
+ESCAP is one of several regional economic commissions set up by the United Nations under the Economic and Social Council.
+The Commission, through its Committee on Natural Resources, reviews and reports to the commission on a program of activities, largely of a technical nature but also including water policy issues.
 The program of activities is broadly concerned with the planning, management and development of water resources, including water resources planning of international rivers (e.g. the Mekong), measures for the mitigation of flood damage (so severe in this region) and the application of science and technology to the water field.
 By participation in this conference and in seminars arranged on selected topics, Australia contributes to, and benefits from, identification of the main problems of water resources management in a densely populated, developing region.
 A quarterly periodical, the Water Resources Journal, and a Water Resources Series publish the proceedings of conferences and seminars.